-The user defines a customized substance (parent or metabolite) .
+The user defines a customized substance (parent or metabolite).

 - 1. Click on a place holder in the tree and the screen 'Configure substance' appears. - 2.
 Select 'Custom substance' - 3.
 Define the code and the substance related parameters. - 4.
-Define a new code and change the substance related parameters - 5.
 Click on 'OK'